Teiid-Designer/teiid-designer-samples/importers/import-from-flat-file-source.md

 * Select table `Marketdata` execute Preview Data, the [marketdata.csv](../metadata/marketdata.csv) will diplay in SQL Results.

-* Create VDB `Marketdata.vdb` with `MarketdataModel.xml`, deploy it to VDB, run [MarketdataClient](../jdbc-client/src/main/java/com/jboss/teiid/client/MarketdataClient.java) as java application, it should have the following output:
+* Create VDB `Marketdata.vdb` with `MarketdataModel.xml`, deploy it to JDV, run [MarketdataClient](../jdbc-client/src/main/java/com/jboss/teiid/client/MarketdataClient.java) as java application, it should have the following output:

 ~~~
 Query SQL: SELECT * FROM Marketdata